 Speaking for the National Party, Paul Foster-Bell says that investing in projects like the government-sponsored UFB fibre network and taking part in trade agreements like the Trans-Pacific Partnership are paving the way global export success.

-Gareth Hughes from the Green Party say: “I want to see an ICT sector that gets a much government support as the oil industry”.
-Hughes wants government to invest in a new submarine cable, he says without a new link the fibre network could end up being the world’s fastest intranet.
+Gareth Hughes from the Green Party says: “I want to see an ICT sector that gets a much government support as the oil industry”.
+Hughes wants the government to invest in a new submarine cable, he says without a new link the fibre network could end up being the world’s fastest intranet.

-New Zealand ex-pat Ed Robinson, who founded Aptimize, says having many more bigger IT companies in New Zealand will make it easier to export our technology.
+New Zealand ex-pat Ed Robinson, who founded Aptimize, says having many bigger IT companies in New Zealand will make it easier to export our technology.

 Robinson says the government could help by making compliance simpler.
 He says he is a big fan of trade trips lead by senior government figures that open doors and make introductions in key markets.